-Jessica Mullins is the digital managing editor at KTVB in Boise, Idaho.
+Jessica Mullins is a TEGNA regional digital director and the digital director at KTVB in Boise, Idaho.

-She joined KTVB in the summer of 2018, returning to her hometown after spending almost exactly 10 years in the San Francisco Bay Area.
-She spent the last five years at the San Francisco Chronicle, where she was an SFGate senior homepage editor and member of the management team.
+Jessica spent five years at the San Francisco Chronicle, where she was an SFGate senior homepage editor and member of the management team.
 Helping manage the homepage of one of the largest newspaper websites in the nation, Jessica worked as a behind-the-scenes air traffic controller, which included coordinating breaking news coverage, rewriting headlines and tracking article performance with real-time analytics.
 She was part of the digital breaking news coverage during the San Francisco Giants’ 2014 World Series win, a major 6.0-earthquake in Napa in 2014 and the deadly 2017 Wine Country (Santa Rosa) wildfires, which the Chronicle won a national Scripps Howard Award for breaking news coverage.
+In San Francisco, Jessica also learned the proper way to eat a burrito and how to target local nostalgia while creating content.

 A proud Vandal and University of Idaho graduate, Jessica’s earliest journalism experience started at the Argonaut student newspaper, where she was the diversity reporter for three years.
 She also had internships at the Moscow-Pullman Daily News and Idaho Magazine.
 She won first place award from the Idaho Press Club in the serious feature category in 2007 and also received college scholarships from the Idaho Press Club and National Association of Hispanic Journalists.

-A Boise native and Boise High School grad, Jessica was eager to move back to the City of Trees to be closer to family and get a quality of life boost for her husband and their baby daughter.
+A Boise native and Boise High School grad, Jessica moved back to the City of Trees to be closer to family and get a quality of life boost for her husband and family.
 She enjoys traveling, hiking, exploring Boise’s great variety of taco outposts and dance (although she’s still searching for samba and afro-brazilian dance classes in the Treasure Valley).
 She speaks a very small amount of Spanish.

 Contact Jessica Mullins at email@example.com and follow Jessica on Twitter, Facebook or LinkedIn.